nih-cfde/usecases/docs/about/contributing.md

     - specific **User Tasks**
     - technical infrastructure **Requirements** for each User Task
 - See [glossary](./glossary.md) for definitions
-- Each persona, objective, user task, and requirement needs its own description page that will be linked to in the corresponding use case page(s) (some common user tasks and requirements may be repeated across use cases).
+- Each persona, objective, user task, and requirement needs its own description page that will be linked to the corresponding use case page(s) (some common user tasks and requirements may be repeated across use cases).

 ### General File Format